Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: The fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations

 The relevant result is

-The basic features discussed above do not change as we move to higher dimensions.
-We continue to see the partial deconstruction of the $d$-dimensional gap equations in terms of lower-dimensional pieces.
-Namely, the $d$ dimensional gap equation contains the $d-2, d-4,...,5,3$-dimensional gap equations.
+The fundamental characteristics outlined earlier remain consistent as we transition to higher dimensions.
+The partial deconstruction of $d$-dimensional gap equations into components from lower dimensions persists.
+In specific terms, the $d$-dimensional gap equation incorporates elements from gap equations of dimensions $d-2, d-4,...,5,3$.

 The thermal windows are:\\

 { }